 Common Name: Hedge Hyssop

-Gratiola officinalis is a Perennial up to 0.40 metres tall.
+Gratiola officinalis is a perennial plant that can grow up to 0.40 metres tall.

 All parts of the plant are poisonous[

 Prefers a rich moist alkaline soil in full sun[

 Hedge hyssop was once widely used as a medicinal herb but it is now considered to be obsolete because of its toxicity[

 ].
 The root and the flowering herb are cardiac, diuretic, violently purgative and vermifuge[

 ].
 The plant has been used in the treatment of liver problems, enlargement of the spleen, dropsy, jaundice, intestinal worms etc[

 ].
 The plant is harvested whilst in flower in the summer and dried for later use[

 ].
 Use with caution, in excess the plant causes abortion, kidney damage and bowel haemorrhage[

 ].
 See also the notes above on toxicity.